The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 That intense concentration you exerted in the prior stage of learning can now become a hindrance.
 Here, we learn to “let go” and trust our bodies.

-The prior stage of learning requires a lot of energy and mental focus.
-In stage 3, you were slowly building and strengthening loads of new neuronal connections in your brain and nervous system.
+The previous stage of learning required a lot of energy and mental focus.
+In stage 3, you slowly build and strengthen many new neuronal connections in your brain and nervous system.

-To achieve mastery, however, you must come to trust your prior training and practice so the skill can become automatic.
+However, to achieve mastery, you must trust your prior training and practice so that the skill becomes automatic.

 This automatic response allows us to enter an absorbed, thoughtless state, often called being “in the zone” or “in the flow.”